mist64/cbmsrc/README.md

 The [CBM 8023P](http://www.zimmers.net/anonftp/pub/cbm/firmware/printers/8023P-MPP1361/index.html) is a dot matrix printer with an IEEE-488 connection, a 6502/6532/6522-based controller, and a Brother M82 machanism.
 The source contains references to Epson Model 3110/3210 mechanisms which seem to have been used in earlier printers.

 The source contains a 90 degree rotated 6x8 pixel variant of the PETSCII character/graphics set.

+## DISK_MONITOR

+"DISK MONITOR 2040 V1.0", an extension to the PET monitor for disk commands (see mon.cmd).
+Extracted from UNKN008.D80 from [Ruud Baltissen's ICPUG disks](http://www.pagetable.com/docs/CBM2_Sources.zip) and converted to LF line breaks and LST-style indenting.

+## ASSEMBLER_TED

+A version of the Commodore Resident Assembler for the TED series (Plus/4, C16 and C116).
+Extracted from [ted_kernal_basic_src.tar.gz](http://www.zimmers.net/anonftp/pub/cbm/src/plus4/ted_kernal_basic_src.tar.gz).

 ## MONITOR_KIM